wildwoodwaltz/city-explorer/README.md

 ---

-Name of feature: REfactor into components
+Name of feature: Refactor into components

 Estimate of time needed to complete: 1 hour